tthn0/CoogExpress/README.md

 - Email notifications for package deliveries reference `localhost:3000`.
   - This should be replaced with the domain name and port number of the actual website when it's hosted.
   - To change this, update the trigger in the `tracking_history` table.
-- Inside `./Source/database/backup`, there is an SQL dump file.
-  - When attempting to import this file, it will fail because the order of the views aren't properly exported.
-  - To fix this, move the create statements for `package_view`, `branch_view`, `route_view`, and `receipt_view` down to the bottom, such that the last 4 views created are in that order.
 - Some parts of the database are unused.
   - The `employee_schedule` table is unused.
   - The `preferred_branch_id` and `preferred_communication_method` columns in the `customer` table are unused.